My Feet Are Blue. Is It My Veins?

 Differentiating Blue Feet from Skin Discoloration Due to Skin Staining

-If you experience any of these symptoms along with blue feet, it's a good idea to consult your healthcare provider.
+If you experience any of these symptoms, along with blue feet, it's a good idea to consult your healthcare provider.
 Early evaluation can help determine the underlying cause and provide effective treatment options.
-If your blue feet accompany any of the additional signs of a vein condition, whether visible or not, contact us to schedule a standing vein ultrasound to detect the presence of vein reflux.
-At Missouri Vein Care, we offer free vein screenings to help you understand what's happening and explore the best treatment options.
+If your blue feet accompany any additional signs of a vein condition, whether visible or not, schedule a vein ultrasound in a standing position (not lying down) to detect the presence of vein reflux.